 Cancer patients whose treatment protocols involve immunotherapy have a special set of concerns.
-In general, immunotherapy isn’t a widespread treatment for breast cancer, but it is sometimes used for breast cancers like triple-negative.
+In general, immunotherapy isn’t a widespread treatment for breast cancer, but it is sometimes used for subtypes like triple-negative breast cancer.
 Immunotherapy can affect the lungs, potentially making patients more vulnerable to COVID-19.

 Patients getting hormonal therapy may not feel completely normal during their treatments, but their immune systems are much less compromised.

-The bottom line: All patients undergoing treatment should follow the CDC’s advice to limit the spread of the virus.
+The bottom line: All patients undergoing treatment should follow the CDC’s advice to protect themselves and get vaccinated.
 Those undergoing chemotherapy and immunotherapy should be extra cautious and consult with their doctors about additional precautions.

-Should I continue to go to my treatments?
+Should I continue to go to chemotherapy and radiation treatments?

 Your treatment is important.
 Most of the time, doctors will try to keep treatments on schedule.
 But again, consult with your doctor about whether he or she advises any modifications.